Encrypting with AES

 Encryption plus authentication

-Though the implementation details are different, the effect is the same: Bob, our recipient, can be confident that the message he received is really from Alice, his correspondent, and that it hasn’t been surreptitiously (or even accidentally) altered along the way.
+Because the enciphered blocks thus form an unbreakable chain, this mode is known as Cipher Block Chain (CBC).
+AES’s Galois Counter Mode (GCM) combines CBC mode with the useful feature of authentication.
+Bob can use this to prove that the message he received is really from Alice, his correspondent, and that it hasn’t been surreptitiously (or even accidentally) altered along the way.

 Using AES in GCM mode is just as easy as in CBC mode, if not easier: